-Van Allen Radiation Belts, two zones encircling the earth in which there are relatively large numbers of high-energy (fast-moving) charged particles.
-The particles are mainly protons and electrons, which are trapped within the belts by the earth's magnetic field.
+Van Allen Radiation Belts are two zones encircling the low Earth orbit in which there are relatively large numbers of high-energy (fast-moving) charged particles.
+The particles are mainly protons and electrons, which are trapped within the belts by Earth's magnetic field.

 A group of United States scientists, under the direction of Dr. James Van Allen, made the discovery in 1958, using information from Explorer I, America's first artificial satellite.
 When the team first discovered the belts, "the radiation was so intense that at first scientists thought they might be recording a Soviet nuclear test," according to NASA.

 Van Allen learned that astronauts could safely fly through the radiation belts if they went through weaker regions.
 The Van Allen belts are centered along Earth's magnetic equator in a region of the upper atmosphere called the magnetosphere, or exosphere.

 Radiation belt electrons are highly energetic electrons that are confined within the Earth's radiation belts: